 - Market pay ranges based on supply and demand

 Additionally, the salary earned by an HR manager varies by personal factors such as:

 - Years of experience

 - Continuing education

-The breadth of the HR manager's job responsibilities affects pay significantly.
+The breadth of the HR manager's job responsibilities can affect pay significantly.
 An HR manager who performs the job of managing the complete HR function for an organization will make more money than managers who are in charge of portions of the people-related programs.

-When the HR manager is responsible for the complete HR department, he or she is responsible for all functions including payroll, benefits, training, employee relations, recruitment and hiring, management development, compensation, organization development, personnel management, and often, communication, administration, and safety.
+When the HR manager is responsible for the complete HR department, they may oversee payroll, benefits, training, employee relations, recruitment and hiring, management development, compensation, organization development, personnel management, and often, communication, administration, and safety.
 These jobs are found most frequently in small- and mid-sized companies.

 When an HR manager is responsible for managing a function within the HR department, these individuals have job titles such as training manager, recruitment manager, compensation manager, and labor relations manager.
 These opportunities are found most frequently in mid- to large-sized organizations.